PARTNERSHIPS

 Public Service

-Throughout this experience, she has remained anchored in her truth, guided by compassion and a deep commitment to her craft and community, even while navigating complex systems.
+Throughout this experience, she remained anchored in her truth, guided by compassion and a deep commitment to her craft and community, even while navigating complex systems.